 Home Office approval is a prerequisite for any testing equipment to be used by UK Police forces and is a mark of quality in an otherwise unregulated industry.
 Home Office approval is one of the toughest approvals to achieve globally for Drugs and Alcohol testing equipment and why OdiliaClark has chosen to align with Dräger.

-Equipment selection is crucial in the process testing, accurate reliable results can make the difference between a member of staff being stood down or not.
-Even worse could be the missed detection of an issue resulting in a safety sensitive person being released to for operations.
+Equipment selection is crucial in the process of testing, as accurate reliable results can make the difference between a member of staff being stood down or not.
+Even worse could be the missed detection of an issue resulting in a safety sensitive person being released to conduct operations.
 Dräger have been making impairment testing equipment for over 40 years, are approved in over 80 countries for law enforcement and are widely considered the best in class.